hasura/graphql-engine/rfcs/renaming-types-and-fields.md

 There are 2 independent things that are required:

 1. Namespacing
-2. Customise type and field names (also enables prefixing)
+2. Customise type and field names (also enable prefixing)

 #### Namespacing